 Body Donation

-**A postmortem COVID-19 test must be administered prior to donor acceptance**
+**A postmortem COVID-19 test must be administered immediately after an individual’s death for donor acceptance**

-If you wish to make arrangements for an already deceased individual, please contact the Forensic Anthropology Center directly at 865-806-5106.
+If you wish to make arrangements for a deceased family member, please contact the Forensic Anthropology Center directly at 865-806-5106.

 Below, information about the donor program is provided, including links to documents for potential donors to complete and return.
 See our FAQs about Body Donation.